 Today, many organizations are adopting some form of data security posture management (DSPM) and cloud security posture management (CSPM) to assess their cloud security posture and gain a consolidated view into data risks across the entire environment.

-According to Gartner’s 2022 Hype Cycle for Data Security, “Data security posture management (DSPM) provides visibility as to where sensitive data is, who has access to that data, how it has been used and what the security posture of the data store or application is.”
+According to Gartner, “data security posture management (DSPM) provides visibility as to where sensitive data is, who has access to that data, how it has been used and what the security posture of the data store or application is.”

 DSPM essentially determines an organization’s security posture by analyzing a “data map” of user access to various datasets so it can identify business risks.